Tubs-Pluginz/docs/docs/VelocityPteroPower/0-9-4/faq.md

   *   **`whitelistCheckInterval`:** If you expect periodic updates, ensure this is set to a positive value (minutes).
 </details>

-**Q: Can VPP manage game servers hosted on different Pterodactyl/Pelican Nodes (Wings/Daemon machines)?
-What about different Panel installations?**
 <details>
-  <summary>Click to expand details</summary>
+  <summary><b>Q: Can VPP manage game servers hosted on different Pterodactyl/Pelican Nodes (Wings/Daemon machines)?
+What about different Panel installations?</b></summary>

    *  **Multiple Nodes (Wings/Daemon) under a Single Panel: YES** VelocityPteroPower connects to one specific Panel installation (defined by the pterodactyl.url in config.yml).
 This single Panel installation can (and typically does) manage game servers running on many different physical or virtual machines, which are known as Nodes (running the Pterodactyl Wings or Pelican Daemon software).
 VPP can manage any game server that is registered under that one Panel, regardless of which Node it's hosted on.